 As a resident of Switzerland, you enjoy the many benefits that the “Swiss system” offers you every day.
-For example, we have an excellent infrastructure with roads, public transport, hospitals, schools and much more.
+For example, we have excellent infrastructure with roads, public transport, hospitals, schools and much more.
 Thanks to the work of many people in Switzerland, goods and services are produced so that our lives run as smoothly as possible.
 Switzerland also has a strong international network and is well integrated into global trade.
-We all benefit from all of this here in Switzerland.
+We all benefit from this “Swiss system”.
+However, a well-functioning system also costs something.
+It takes a lot of labour, constant investment, raw materials and also a lot of energy to keep everything running smoothly.
+To process raw materials into goods and to provide the energy that powers our daily lives, Switzerland is still responsible for significant CO₂ emissions.
+Our current energy system—particularly home heating and personal transportation—is still heavily reliant on fossil fuels.
+Large quantities of CO₂ are also produced in the industrial processing of recyclable materials.
+Switzerland’s total CO₂ emissions amount to 99 million tonnes per year.
+Of this, the “Swiss system” accounts for around 46 million tonnes of CO₂.
+That’s around 5.4 tonnes of CO₂ per person per year – that’s your system share.

 In order to minimise our greenhouse gas emissions, every person in Switzerland must reduce their CO₂ emissions to zero.
 First and foremost, we need an energy system that is based on renewable energy and no longer emits CO₂.
 This will not only significantly reduce your share of the system, but will also greatly reduce your personal CO₂ emissions.